ggingell/webpack-es2015/README.md

 ## Setup

+Clone this repo.
 If you have not, you should install and use NVM, see below.

-Clone this repo.
+`$ nvm use`

 Then:

-`$ npm install`
+`$ npm i`

 ### Install Gulp and Karma

-`$ npm install -g gulp`
+`$ npm i -g gulp`

+Optional, but useful if you want to run the karma tests with the cli.

-`$ npm install -g karma-cli`
+`$ npm i -g karma-cli`

 Installing Karma and Gulp this way allows you to use them via the command line.
 Both will use the config files local to the directory where you run them.